 How to store

-The simplest way to store your stew is to transfer it to a container with a tight-fitting lid.
+The simplest way to store your leftovers is to transfer them to a container with a tight-fitting lid.
 I use a large bowl with a tight-fitting lid or mason jars.

 Let the stew cool to luke-warm temperature and refrigerate for up to 3 days.